 Chelidonium majus is a perennial herb, up to 3.9 feet (1.2 m) tall.
 The leaves are pinnate with lobed and wavy-edged margins, up to 11.8 inches (30 cm) long.
-The flowers consist of four yellow petals, each up to 0.4 inch (1 cm) long, with two sepals.
+The flowers consist of four yellow petals, each up to 0.4 inches (1 cm) long, with two sepals.
 The flowers appear from late spring to summer in umbelliform cymes of about 4 flowers.

 How to Grow and Care

 Greater Celandine will grow in almost any soil except waterlogged but it does like a reasonable amount of water.
 Ideal plant for part or full shade but it will grow in full sun in lower zones (6 and 7) provided it has moisture.
-Prefers a rich woodland soil in semi shade with decent moisture.
+Prefers a rich woodland soil in semi-shade with decent moisture.
 It is an excellent choice for growing on partially shaded walls or in rock gardens provided there is a pocket of soil to establish its roots.
-It is a short lived perennial but it will self seed in suitable locations, sometimes aggressively and will take over thin woodland areas if left alone.
+It is a short-lived perennial but it will self-seed in suitable locations, sometimes aggressively and will take over thin woodland areas if left alone.